praveenoruganti/praveenoruganti-reactjs/1_Introduction/ReadMe.md

 Hence, finding a React JS developer will be easier for you.
 Moreover, it is simpler to train a developer with React JS, who has a basic knowledge of JavaScript and front-end development.

+## What are the limitations of React?

+- React is just a view library, not a full framework.
+- Integrating React into a traditional MVC framework requires some additional configuration.
+- The code complexity increases with inline templating and JSX.
+- Too many smaller components leading to over engineering or boilerplate.

 ## Prerequisites for learning React JS

 1. Knowledge of HTML & CSS